 - ESE 999: Research Unit.
 The registration of ESE 999 Research Units is used for the administrative purpose of keeping students enrolled as full time students – the number of units does not relfect amount of research progress expected.
 For example, if a student only registers for one course, then they will register for two CUs of research units.
 If a student has registered for 3 courses, they will not need to register for any Research Units, but this does not mean that they are not engaged in research.
 The process of research is highly individualized and are determined between the student and the faculty advisor.

 - ESE 995: Dissertation Status.
-Students who have completed five years of full-time study are eligible for ESE 995 registration, which carries full-time status with 0 credit units for up to eight semesters.
-Students typically enroll in this status after they have completed their Proposal and Thesis Defense.
+Students whose Dissertation Proposal is accepted and approved are eligible for ESE 995 registration, which carries full-time status with 0 credit units, until the completion of degree.
 Contact the Department Graduate Coordinator to complete this registration.

 A qualifier exam is the final written examination of select courses and take place during the usual university final examination period.

 There are three core research thrusts – Devices; Circuits & Computer Engineering; and Information Systems – with two qualifier courses per area.
 Each doctoral student can select two (2) qualifier exams from any of the six available options and should be selected in consultation with the faculty advisor.